ajitchelat/remoteapp/docs/index.md

 !!! danger "Important"
 	Links to topics that are not part of the Azure RemoteApp documentation will not work in this build.
 !!! tip "Note"
 	[AZURE.IMPORTANT], [AZURE.NOTE] and [AZURE.TIP] are syntaxes used by Azure for note texts and admonitions.
-These syntaxes are theme-specific and will not render content following these syntaxes as admonitions.
+These syntaxes are theme-specific and will not render admonitions correctly.